Fifty years of German-Dutch Wind Tunnels: a success story of European cooperation

 On 18 June 2026, a milestone is celebrated in the Noordoostpolder, an area of the Netherlands reclaimed from the sea.
 The German-Dutch Wind Tunnels (DNW), a collaboration between the German and Dutch research organisations DLR and NLR, will have been in existence for fifty years.
 During this time, DNW has grown into a leading organisation for aerodynamic and aeroacoustic experiments for research institutes and industry worldwide.

 The German-Dutch Wind Tunnels (DNW) was established as a foundation in 1976, just two years after the first contacts between the two parent organisations, the Royal Netherlands Aerospace Centre (NLR) and its German counterpart, the DLR.
-Over the years, DNW has proved to be a model of successful European cooperation.
+Over the years, DNW has proven to be a model of successful European cooperation.

 The main attraction in Marknesse, the Netherlands, is the LLF (Large Low-speed Facility), Europe’s largest wind tunnel, which was commissioned in 1981 as DNW’s first wind tunnel.
 The Large Low-speed Facility is still used extensively by the aviation industry today.